darklang/dark/README.md

 ### Building and running for the first time

 - Run `scripts/builder --compile --watch --test`
-- Wait until the terminal says "Finished initial compile" - this means the build server is ready
+- Wait until the terminal says "Finished initial compile" - this means the build server is ready.
+The `builder` script will sit open, waiting for file changes in order to recompile
 - If you see "initial compile failed", it may be a memory issue.
-Ensure you have docker configured to provide 4GB of memory, then rerun the builder script
+Ensure you have docker configured to provide 4GB of memory, then rerun the builder script.
+(Sometimes just rerunning will work, too).
 - Open your browser to http://darklang.localhost:8000/a/dark/, username "dark", password "what"
 - Edit code normally - on each save to your filesystem, the app will be rebuilt and the browser will reload as necessary

 ## Read the contributor docs